-As of December 31, 2020, the Company has thirteen investments in limited partnerships (or the functional equivalent) where Avista Corp. is a limited partner investor in an investment fund where the general partner makes all of the investment and operating decisions with regards to the partnership and fund.
+The Company has investments in limited partnerships (or the functional equivalent) where Avista Corp. is a limited partner investor in an investment fund where the general partner makes all of the investment and operating decisions with regards to the partnership and fund.
 To remove the general partner from any of the funds, approval from greater than a simple majority of the limited partners is required.
 As such, the limited partners do not have substantive kick-out rights and these investments are considered VIEs.
 Consolidation of these VIEs by Avista Corp. is not required because the Company does not have majority ownership in any of the funds, it does not have the power to direct any activities of the funds, and it does not have the power to appoint executive leadership, including the board of directors.

 Avista Corp. participates in profits and losses of the investment funds based on its ownership percentage and its losses are capped at its total initial investment in the funds.
-For nine of the thirteen VIEs, Avista Corp. does not have any additional commitments beyond its initial investment.
-For the other four VIEs, as of December 31, 2020, Avista Corp. has invested \$51.2 million, with an additional commitment of \$30.7 million remaining to be invested.
+As of December 31, 2021, Avista Corp. has invested \$75.4 million in these investment funds, with an additional commitment of \$27.0 million remaining to be invested.
 In addition, the Company is not allowed to withdraw any capital contributions from the investment funds until after the funds' expiration dates and all liabilities of the funds are settled.
-The expiration dates range from 2021 to 2040, with three investments having no termination date (as they are perpetual).
-In addition, one of the funds is closed and expired and the Company is awaiting final distribution as soon as the underlying investments are liquidated.
-As of December 31, 2020, the Company has a total carrying amount in these investment funds of \$56.2 million.
+The expiration dates range from 2022 to 2040, with three investments having no termination date (as they are perpetual).
+One of the funds is closed and expired and the Company is awaiting final distribution as soon as the underlying investments are liquidated.
+As of December 31, 2021, the Company has a total carrying amount of \$79.2 million in these investment funds.